vestrel00/contacts-android/docs/entities/about-blank-data.md

 exist in the Contacts Provider database.
 Insert APIs also ignore blanks and are not inserted.
 Update APIs deletes blanks.

 This is the same behavior as the native Contacts app.
-This library does not allow you to modify this behavior.

 ## Blank Data vs blank Contacts/RawContacts